 - Your child must not eat or drink (‘nil by mouth’) to have an empty stomach before the operation.
 The doctors and nurses will talk to you about the timings for this.

-- Your child should attempt to empty their bladder (pass urine) prior to the procedure.
-If your child is unable to pass urine please inform the surgical team prior to the operation.
-In this circumstance a catheter may be required to empty the bladder in theatre
+- Your child should try to empty their bladder (pass urine) before the procedure.
+If your child is not able to pass urine please tell the surgical team before the operation.
+In this case a catheter may be needed to empty the bladder in theatre.

-- Your child is watched with regular observations of temperature, respirations, pulse and any changes in behaviour or level of pain
+- Your child will be monitored, measuring temperature, respirations, pulse and any changes in behaviour or level of pain

 - Any other treatment needed before the operation will be explained by the doctors and nurses looking after your child.
 You should feel free to ask questions at any time.